 About

-Join us for the second installment of the Jumping Rivers Shiny in Production conference!
+Join us for the third installment of the Jumping Rivers Shiny in Production conference!

 Hosted in the centre of Newcastle Upon Tyne, UK, this conference will delve into the world of {shiny} and other web based R packages.